Myokinesthetic System, “MYK”

 • Range of motion restricrtions

-5. What else should I expect?
+4. What else should I expect?

 This is a fully clothed treatment in which the client may have to change positions (sidelying, stomach, on back or sitting) during the session in order to reach all the muscles.
 Please wear comfortable clothing that you can move freely in.
-In some cases I will be looking at your feet without socks and possibly touching.
+I will be looking at your feet without socks and possibly touching.